jkdelauney/web-project0/README.md

 #### projects.html

 The Projects page also uses col classes to layout text along side an unordered list styled using bootstrap.
-The first item in this list has an underline text-decoration applied using an id selector.
+The first item in this list has an underline text-decoration applied using an id selector of `#first-li`.

 #### plans.html